gengsun/simplified-lottery-game/README.md

 - The purpose of the `Bede.SimplifiedLottery.IoC` project is to provide a central Inversion of Control point for dependency injection.

-- `appsettings.json` is for the settings and configurations of the game.
-It is mapped to the `GameSettings` class which is a bit chunky.
-The reason for that was I wanted to do some in-place validation of the configuration.
+- `appsettings.json` is for the settings and configurations of the game, and is mapped to the `GameSettings` class. `GameSettings` is a bit of a chunky class because I wanted to do some in-place validation of the configuration.